West Palm Beach Drug Search & Seizure Lawyer

 Contact A Florida Drug Crime Defense Lawyer

 When key evidence from a search is suppressed due to an illegal search and seizure, the prosecution is likely to have difficulty proving a drug crime beyond a reasonable doubt.
 If a prosecutor’s case is weak, he or she is more likely to dismiss or reduce the charges against you.
 An experienced West Palm Beach criminal defense lawyer can assess the facts of your situation to determine whether the police conducted an illegal search and seizure.
 Call 561-533-1221, or contact me through my online form.
-My two offices are located in West Palm Beach and in Palm Beach Gardens near I-95 and PGA Boulevard.
+My two offices are located in West Palm Beach and in West Palm Beach near I-95 and PGA Boulevard.
 I accept credit cards.